10 Ways to Change Your Attitude Towards Life

 9. Follow Your Own Rules, but Appreciate Those of Others

 It’s essential that we obey the rules of the land as well as our own.
-They have been created to ensure the integrity of the entire social spectrum.
+They ensure the integrity of the entire social spectrum.

-Your own personal rules that are based on your value system are just as crucial.
+Your personal rules that are based on your value system are just as crucial.
 They help maintain a strict attitude towards your own life and live based on what’s important to you.

-Keep in mind that others have their own value system rules for the same reason and they should be respected too.
+Keep in mind that others have their own value system rules for the same reason, and they should be respected too.
+Friends and acquaintances will appreciate you for it and will reciprocate (assuming they are fair-minded).

 10. Review Your Decisions